salilab/bayesian_hdx/README.md

 E11A_state.add_dataset(E11A_data)
 ```

-There is a single choice for representing protein protection factors: model.ResidueGridModel.
+There is a single choice for representing protein protection factors: `model.ResidueGridModel`.
 This representation creates a single parameter for each residue, the log(protection factor), and allows it to sample discrete values along a grid.
 The value of log(protection factor) is bounded by -2 and 14, with the grid_size defined by the user.
 A value of 50-100 has been found to be sufficient in most cases.
 The model can be defined to sample only residues observed in the datasets.
 ```
 model_representation = model.ResidueGridModel(state, grid_size=100, sample_only_observed_residues=False)